The Weekender: Aloha & Beaverton

 Grab the golf clubs for an early morning tee-time at The Reserve Vineyards and Golf Club, a semi-private golf club that is among Aloha’s treasures.
 After playing 18-holes, grab lunch at The Vintage Room, an upscale restaurant with exquisite views of the golf course.

-Visit the newest addition to the Tualatin Valley’s wine scene, Hamacher Wines at the Ponzi Vineyards’ Historic Estate in Beaverton.
+Visit the newest addition to the Tualatin Valley’s wine scene, Hamacher Wines in Beaverton.
 Taste Hamacher Wines alongside wines from Ponzi Vineyards’ extensive collection.

 After wine tasting, venture to Cooper Mountain Nature Park, for a leisurely walk while soaking in the views of the Tualatin Valley.
 This 230-acre park has 3½ miles of trails that traverse the park and pass through a mosaic of oak and madrone woodlands, native prairies, and conifer forests.